 Pieter Vanhove holds a Ph.D. in Italian and Comparative Literature from Columbia University in New York.
 He is currently based in London.

-Pieter’s dissertation examines how the concept of universality was reimagined in French, Italian, and Chinese literary and visual culture in the wake of Decolonization and the Bandung Conference.
+Pieter’s dissertation examines how the concept of universality was reimagined in French, Italian, and Chinese literary and visual culture in the wake of decolonization.
 His main research interests are postcolonialism, critical theory, twentieth-century cinema, contemporary art, translatability, and the critique of universality.